AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 ## Handler-level transforms

-Most of the previous Guides configured Transforms at the root of the `.meshrc.yaml` YAML configuration.
+Most of the previous Guides configured Transforms at the root of the `.meshrc.json` configuration.

 ```json
 {